Institutes & Centers

 COBRE

-The goal of this Center for Zoonotic and Emerging Infectious Diseases is to support new investigators and provide the resources needed to advance our understanding of infectious disease pathogenesis and facilitate development of novel therapeutic treatments.
+The goal of this Center for Zoonotic and Emerging Infectious Diseases is to support new investigators and provide resources to advance understanding of infectious disease pathogenesis and facilitate development of novel therapeutic treatments.

 EPSCoR

-In response to concerns about the geographic concentration of federal support for academic research and development, in 1979 the United States Congress mandated that the National Science Foundation (NSF) respond to this matter.
+In response to concerns about the geographic concentration of federal support for academic research and development, in 1979 the Congress mandated that the National Science Foundation respond to this matter.
 The Experimental Program to Stimulate Competitive Research (EPSCoR) was created.

 MCEE

-The Montana Council on Economic Education (MCEE) was founded over three decades ago by a group of business leaders who felt it was important that teachers and their students have a solid grasp of our free enterprise system and the overall economic environment in which we live.
-The MCEE is committed to offering programs that are fair and balanced and address a wide variety of economic issues.
-This includes economic development, employment, the environment, taxation, education, government, personal economics and a wide variety of other related topics.
+The Montana Council on Economic Education was founded over three decades ago by a group of business leaders who felt it was important that teachers and students have a solid grasp of free enterprise and the overall economic environment in which we live.
+The MCEE is committed to offering programs that are fair and balanced and address economic development, employment, environment, taxation, education, government, personal economics and other related topics.

 Facilities